specify/specify7/README.md

 # Specify Components

 A full Specify 7 deployment consists of several services working together.
-The Docker compositions bundle all of these into a single, cohesive container stack.
+The Docker / Podman compositions bundle all of these into a single, cohesive container stack.

 ## Specify 7